Workstream Bodies

 Education and Skills Task Force – Position Paper

-Task Leader: Dimitra Maleka (InnoEnergy)
+Task Leader: Dimitra Maleka (EIT InnoEnergy)

 Safety Task Force – Position Paper